-Now, as you can imagine, this gets pretty complicated as the number of precedence rules increases (e.g., C).
+As you can imagine, defining additional non-terminals gets pretty complicated as the number of levels of precedence increases.
 We can use ambiguous grammars and precedence rules to simplify this situation.
-Here is the same grammar using precedence to enforce our evaluation order:
+Here is the same grammar using precedence to enforce our desired evaluation order: